Optional key stage 1 test administration guidance

 We recommend markers familiarise themselves with the mark schemes, which explain how to mark the tests.
 We encourage markers to apply mark schemes accurately and consistently.
 If a pupil’s response does not match the mark scheme, we suggest markers use their professional judgement.

 The total raw score for each subject should be calculated by adding together the raw scores for the 2 papers per subject.
-This total raw score can then be converted to a scaled score using the raw score to scaled score conversion tables, which will be available for schools to download from the PAG on Thursday 16 May, and published on GOV.UK on Monday 3 June.
+This total raw score can then be converted to a scaled score using the raw score to scaled score conversion tables.
+They will be available for schools to download from the PAG from Thursday 1 May, and published within the collection of past test materials on Monday 2 June.

 Moderation of marking

 We recommend that schools undertake internal moderation to ensure the marking of the optional KS1 tests is accurate and consistent.
 Where there is more than one year 2 class in a school, colleagues should check each other’s marking.
-If schools are in a federation, an academy chain, a multi-academy trust or have relationships with other schools, they may consider organising cross-school moderation of test marking.
+If schools are in a federation, an academy chain, a multi-academy trust or have relationships with other schools, they may consider organising moderation of test marking across schools.

-We recommend that appropriate security arrangements are in place during the entire test administration window, including when transporting test materials to another location to take part in moderation of marking.
+We recommend that appropriate security arrangements are in place during the entire test administration window, including when transporting test materials to another location for moderation of marking.

 Compensatory marks are available for the spelling paper of the English grammar, punctuation and spelling test.

-They may be awarded to pupils who have a profound hearing impairment and who:
+They may be awarded to pupils who have a profound hearing impairment and who do not lip read or use a signing system, or can only use fingerspelling singing.

 Raw scores from both English grammar, punctuation and spelling papers are needed to give an overall scaled score for the test.
 Compensatory marks allow pupils who cannot access the spelling paper to receive an overall test outcome for the English grammar, punctuation and spelling test.